aepod/Magento-Vagrant-Puppet-Sandbox/README.md

 ---
 TODO:

-1. Improve haproxy, add stats and better fencing for web servers (http://www.networkinghowtos.com/howto/viewing-haproxy-statistics/)
+1. Improve haproxy (check is not looking at php, only nginx)
 2. Improve Puppet, make cluster dynamic
 3. Puppet the install_scripts and puppet master server
 4. Clean up Root password crap